Van ECK Associates Corp Has $15.39 Million Holdings in Apollo Investment Co. (NASDAQ:AINV)

-Van ECK Associates Corp boosted its holdings in Apollo Investment Co.
-(NASDAQ:AINV) by 16.2% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,121,729 shares of the asset manager’s stock after buying an additional 156,629 shares during the quarter.
-Van ECK Associates Corp’s holdings in Apollo Investment were worth $15,390,000 at the end of the most recent reporting period.
+Van ECK Associates Corp grew its position in shares of Apollo Investment Co.
+(NASDAQ:AINV) by 16.2% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 1,121,729 shares of the asset manager’s stock after purchasing an additional 156,629 shares during the quarter.
+Van ECK Associates Corp’s holdings in Apollo Investment were worth $15,390,000 as of its most recent SEC filing.

 Several other hedge funds have also recently made changes to their positions in the company.
 Wells Fargo & Company MN boosted its stake in shares of Apollo Investment by 0.3% during the fourth quarter.
 Wells Fargo & Company MN now owns 2,208,905 shares of the asset manager’s stock valued at $23,470,000 after purchasing an additional 5,641 shares in the last quarter.
 BlackRock Inc. boosted its stake in shares of Apollo Investment by 1.1% during the fourth quarter.
 BlackRock Inc. now owns 564,619 shares of the asset manager’s stock valued at $5,999,000 after purchasing an additional 5,921 shares in the last quarter.
 Clear Harbor Asset Management LLC acquired a new stake in shares of Apollo Investment during the first quarter valued at about $3,946,000.
 Camelot Portfolios LLC boosted its stake in shares of Apollo Investment by 7.6% during the first quarter.
 Camelot Portfolios LLC now owns 219,713 shares of the asset manager’s stock valued at $3,014,000 after purchasing an additional 15,516 shares in the last quarter.
 Finally, JPMorgan Chase & Co. boosted its stake in shares of Apollo Investment by 4.1% during the first quarter.
 JPMorgan Chase & Co. now owns 215,195 shares of the asset manager’s stock valued at $2,953,000 after purchasing an additional 8,521 shares in the last quarter.
 33.58% of the stock is currently owned by hedge funds and other institutional investors.

 A number of analysts have recently commented on AINV shares.
-Wells Fargo & Company lowered Apollo Investment from an “overweight” rating to an “equal weight” rating and cut their price target for the company from $14.50 to $13.75 in a research note on Monday, May 24th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on Apollo Investment from $11.00 to $12.00 and gave the company a “sell” rating in a research note on Monday, May 24th.
+Jefferies Financial Group restated a “buy” rating on shares of Apollo Investment in a research report on Friday.
+Zacks Investment Research downgraded Apollo Investment from a “hold” rating to a “sell” rating in a research report on Wednesday, May 26th.
+Finally, Wells Fargo & Company downgraded Apollo Investment from an “overweight” rating to an “equal weight” rating and lowered their price objective for the stock from $14.50 to $13.75 in a research report on Monday, May 24th.
 They noted that the move was a valuation call.
-Jefferies Financial Group restated a “buy” rating on shares of Apollo Investment in a research report on Friday.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on Apollo Investment from $11.00 to $12.00 and gave the stock a “sell” rating in a research report on Monday, May 24th.
-Finally, Zacks Investment Research downgraded Apollo Investment from a “hold” rating to a “sell” rating in a research report on Wednesday, May 26th.
 Two equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and one has given a buy rating to the company.
 Apollo Investment presently has an average rating of “Hold” and an average price target of $13.92.

 The firm also recently announced a None dividend, which will be paid on Wednesday, July 7th.
 Shareholders of record on Thursday, June 17th will be issued a $0.36 dividend.
 The ex-dividend date is Wednesday, June 16th.
 This represents a yield of 8.8%.
 Apollo Investment’s payout ratio is currently 73.37%.